atoms19/dominity.js/README.md

 Dominity is a simple JavaScript library designed to help u write HTML like syntax in javascript  which makes logic integration and componentation way easier

-it also has bunch of methods to do traditional tasks u do with js like removing an attribute or toggling a class firing an event etc faster and smoother

-it even has reactive states allowing you to automatically update the elements contents when the state changes making webdev carefree
+it even has reactive states allowing you to automatically update the elements contents when the state changes

 #### target audience
 Dominity is made for small scale projects but there's no one stopping you from using it on your big projects